COURAGEOUS ADVOCACY AND GLOBAL PARTNERSHIPS

 The British Heart Foundation- The school tries to support charities that have impacted on our own children’s lives.
 Last year the school organised an event in aid of The British Hear Foundation raising over £70.00.

-Global Neighbours Accreditation- This Spring we will be working hard to achieve out ‘Bronze’ Accreditation.
-Working with Christian Aid the children will respond to the challenges around poverty, disease, inequality and insecurity in the world.
+Global Neighbours Accreditation- In 2020, we worked hard to achieve our ‘Bronze’ Global Nieghbours Accreditation.
+Now, we are working towards our 'Silver' accreditation.
+Working with Christian Aid, the children will respond to the challenges around poverty, disease, inequality and insecurity in the world.